TsebMagi/SealsOfFate/README.md

 Move with the arrow keys.
 Play moves in short turn-steps, after each move, all enemies and other entities in the game world move after each of your moves.
 To attack an enemy, move into them.
 Collecting fish restores HP.

+To win, defeat all penguins in the level.
+If all your HP reaches 0, you die and lose.

 ## Planned Features
-A sample of some of the planned features is below, but for full details, see waffle or the issue tracker.
+A sample of some of the planned features is below, but for full details, see [waffle](http://waffle.io/legitbiz/SealsOfFate) or the [issue tracker](https://github.com/legitbiz/SealsOfFate/issues).

 ### Upcoming

-* Fast, Medium, and Slow speeds, where faster creatures can take turns more often.
 * Placeholder win and loss conditions
 * Combat UI